Latest on the spread of coronavirus around the world

 - The European Union will go through a recession this year due to the impact of the coronavirus, EU internal market Commissioner Thierry Breton said on Monday.

-- China’s industrial output contracted at the sharpest pace in 30 years in the first two months of the year, data showed on Monday.
+- China’s industrial output contracted at the sharpest pace in 30 years in the first two months of the year, data showed.

+- Carmakers including Fiat Chrysler, Peugeot and Volkswagen cut production at European plants on Monday as they grappled with the coronavirus crisis and diving demand.

 - South Korea’s finance ministry on Monday pledged swift and stern stabilisation measures to prevent herd-like behaviour in the currency market, and to supply liquidity if needed.